Manu404/moonburst/README.md

  - Piano roll for midi message builder
  - Midi-clocked delay
  - Implement value triggers to support expression pedal

-# Build MK1
-Here's some pics and buylist for the mk1 prototype.
-The enclosure was one lying around, the tape was to fill some holes made for a previous project.
-Inputs are not well aligned and not planned well (analog/digital), the mk2 will improve on those points.
-But this one is working as a charm and is the one used for developement.

 # About the project